-The American National Standards Institute, Inc. (ANSI) is the national coordinator of voluntary standards development and the clearinghouse in the U.S.A. for information on national and international standards.
+Standards Secretariat Acoustical Society of America 1305 Walt Whitman Road, Suite 300 Melville, NY 11747 The American National Standards Institute, Inc. (ANSI) is the national coordinator of voluntary standards development and the clearinghouse in the U.S.A. for information on national and international standards.

 The Acoustical Society of America (ASA) is an organization of scientists and engineers formed in 1929 to increase and diffuse the knowledge of acoustics and to promote its practical applications.

 AMERICAN NATIONAL STANDARD

-Specification for Octave-Band and Fractional-Octave-Band Analog and Digital Filters

-Secretariat
+Procedure for Determining Audiograms in Toothed Whales through Evoked Potential Methods

+Secretariat:

 Acoustical Society of America

-Approved 19 February 2004
+Approved on May 31, 2018, by:

 American National Standards Institute, Inc.

-Abstract This standard provides performance requirements for analog, sampled-data, and digital implementations of bandpass filters that comprise a filter set or spectrum analyzer for acoustical measurements.
-It supersedes ANSI S1.11-1986 (R1998) American National Standard Specification for Octave-Band and Fractional-Octave-Band Analog and Digital Filters, and is a counterpart to International Standard IEC 61260:1995 Electroacoustics - Octave-Band and Fractional-Octave-Band Filters.
-Significant changes from ANSI S1.11-1986 have been adopted in order to conform to most of the specifications of IEC 61260:1995.
-This standard differs from IEC 61260:1995 in three ways: (1) the test methods of IEC 61260 clauses 5 is moved to an informative annex, (2) the term "band number," not present in IEC 61260, is used as in ANSI S1.11-1986, (3) references to American National Standards are incorporated, and (4) minor editorial and style differences are incorporated.
+Abstract

+This standard describes measurement procedures for obtaining audiograms in odontocete cetaceans (i.e., toothed whales) via evoked potential methods, specifically by generation of the auditory steady-state response (ASSR).
+Methods are specified for the use of sinusoidally amplitude-modulated (SAM) tones and trains of tone bursts.
+It further establishes standards for reporting data collection methods, analyses, and hearing thresholds.

 This is a preview.
 Click here to purchase the full publication.

-AMERICAN NATIONAL STANDARDS ON ACOUSTICS The Acoustical Society of America (ASA) provides the Secretariat for Accredited Standards Committees S1 on Acoustics, S2 on Mechanical Vibration and Shock, S3 on Bioacoustics, and S12 on Noise.
-These committees have wide representation from the technical community (manufacturers, consumers, trade associations, general interest, and government representatives).
-The standards are published by the Acoustical Society of America as American National Standards after approval by their respective Standards Committees and the American National Standards Institute.
+AMERICAN NATIONAL STANDARDS ON ACOUSTICS

+The Acoustical Society of America (ASA) provides the Secretariat for Accredited Standards Committees S1 on Acoustics, S2 on Mechanical Vibration and Shock, S3 on Bioacoustics, S3/SC 1 on Animal Bioacoustics, and S12 on Noise.
+These committees have wide representation from the technical community (manufacturers, consumers, trade associations, organizations with a general interest, and government representatives).
+The standards are published by the Acoustical Society of America as American National Standards after approval by their respective Standards Committees and the American National Standards Institute (ANSI).

 These standards are developed and published as a public service to provide standards useful to the public, industry, and consumers, and to Federal, State, and local governments.

-Each of the accredited Standards Committees [operating in accordance with procedures approved by American National Standards Institute (ANSI)] is responsible for developing, voting upon, and maintaining or revising its own Standards.
+Each of the Accredited Standards Committees (operating in accordance with procedures approved by ANSI) is responsible for developing, voting upon, and maintaining or revising its own Standards.
 The ASA Standards Secretariat administers Committee organization and activity and provides liaison between the Accredited Standards Committees and ANSI.
 After the Standards have been produced and adopted by the Accredited Standards Committees, and approved as American National Standards by ANSI, the ASA Standards Secretariat arranges for their publication and distribution.

 An American National Standard implies a consensus of those substantially concerned with its scope and provisions.
 Consensus is established when, in the judgment of the ANSI Board of Standards Review, substantial agreement has been reached by directly and materially affected interests.
 Substantial agreement means much more than a simple majority, but not necessarily unanimity.
 Consensus requires that all views and objections be considered and that a concerted effort be made towards their resolution.

 The use of an American National Standard is completely voluntary.
 Their existence does not in any respect preclude anyone, whether he or she has approved the Standards or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not conforming to the Standards.

 NOTICE: This American National Standard may be revised or withdrawn at any time.
 The procedures of the American National Standards Institute require that action be taken periodically to reaffirm, revise, or withdraw this Standard.

+Acoustical Society of America ASA Secretariat Melville, New York 11747 Telephone: 1 (631) 390-0215

+Fax: 1631-923-2875